isaacgr/jaysonic/README.md

 server.notify([["notification", []]]);
 ```

-**The websocket browswer client returns an object with a 'detail' key which contains the notification as of v2.0.0**
+**The websocket browser client returns an object with a 'detail' key which contains the notification as of v2.0.0**

 ```js
 wsclient.subscribe("notification", ({ detail }) => {